marcellobeltrami/LamaRizer/README.md

 sudo ./setup.sh
 ```

-To use the app, ensure you have tmux open and are running `ollama serve` (the selfhosted ollama server) after installation.
+⚠️To use the app, ensure you have tmux open and are running `ollama serve` (the selfhosted ollama server) after installation.

 **Poetry and project setup**